John B. Schwartz Scholarship

 The purpose of the Vijay Jose Scholarship award is to provide scholarship support to a deserving UMBC undergraduate with junior or senior class status.
 The student must have a GPA of 3.0 or higher and be majoring in Information Systems or Business Technology Administration.

 Vijay was an IS student who enjoyed many campus activities while at UMBC.
-Therefore, preference will be given to a student who demonstrates an interest and is active in UMBC student life.
+Therefore, preference will be given to a student who demonstrates an interest in and is active in UMBC student life.
 The amount of the award is $200 for the academic year.

 Applicants are asked to submit an essay detailing what involvement in UMBC student life means to them.
 Applicants must also submit a resume and unofficial transcript with the essay and common application form.